xieyuheng/inner/langs/prolog/the-power-of-prolog.md

 A key-value pair is written as: `K - V`

 Why hot using list to represent pair? -- like we do in lisp.
-- Because it is easier to read. -- nominal v.s. structural -- nominal is easier to read?
+- Because it is easier to read. -- nominal vs. structural -- nominal is easier to read?

 # Strings